-The Kennebunk Land Trust Board of Directors are volunteers from the Kennebunk and Arundel communities who share expertise, commitment, and a mutual interest in preserving the natural beauty of our area.
+The Kennebunk Land Trust Board of Directors are volunteers from the community who share expertise, commitment, and a mutual interest in preserving the natural beauty of our area.
 Each director is elected by the board for a three year term.
 A director can be re-elected for a consecutive additional three years.

 Sarah Stanley – Director

 As a native of southern Maine, Sarah demonstrates a strong connection to the state through her interest in the environment and conservation.
 She is a Registered Maine Guide, is CPR and Wilderness First Aid certified, and holds a private pilot’s license with a sea plane rating.
 Sarah previously worked as KLT’s Development & Admin Manager.
 Prior to her time at KLT, Sarah worked with organizations such as Maine State Parks & Lands, National Oceanic & Atmospheric Administration (NOAA) and others.
 Sarah graduated from Bates College with a double major in Environmental Studies and Politics and a minor in Geology.
 Her previous background in environmental program development, public education, and experience with social media, marketing, and outreach, make her a perfect fit for KLT!

 Board of Directors